NativeScript/docs/content/guide/extending-classes-and-implementing-interfaces-android.md

 The `bundle.js` and `vendor.js` files are not loaded early enough in the application launch.
 That's why the logic in `application.android.ts` is needed to be bundled separately in order to be loaded as early as needed in the application lifecycle.

 ::: warning Note
-This approach will not work if application.android.ts requires external modules.
+This approach will not work if `application.android.ts` requires external modules.
 :::

 <!-- TODO: add Preview -->

 #### Extending Android Activity

-NativeScript Core ships with a default `androidx.appcompat.app.AppCompatActivity` implementation, that bootstraps the NativeScript application, without forcing users to declare their custom Activity in every project.
+@nativescript/core ships with a default `androidx.appcompat.app.AppCompatActivity` implementation, that bootstraps the NativeScript application, without forcing users to declare their custom Activity in every project.
 In some cases you may need to implement a custom Android Activity.
 In this section we'll look at how to do that!

 Create a new `activity.android.ts` or `activity.android.js` when using plain JS.

 ::: tip Note
-Note the `.android.(js|ts)` suffix - we only want this file on Android.
+Note the `.android` suffix - we only want this file on Android.
 :::

-A basic Activity looks as follows:
+A basic Activity can be implemented as follows in TypeScript:

 ```ts
 import {